nkremerh/grading_scripts/README.md

 perl simple_grader.pl --help
 ```

-There are a few required options for the daily grader.
-These are the directory to search for assignment, the soure file to run, and the command needed to execute it.
+There are a few required options for the grader.
+These are: the directory to search for assignments, the soure file to run, and the command needed to execute it.

 Often times, the command to test student code is the invocation of a Makefile.
 Here is an example invocation:

 ```
 perl simple_grader.pl --dir curr_assignment --src regex_primer/homework.sed --cmd "make test"